ark-lang/ark/README.md

 Here's a 3d cube being rendered using SDL and OpenGL in Alloy.
 You can check out the source code for this <a href="https://www.github.com/alloy-lang/space-invaders">here</a>
 </p>

-## Disclaimer?
-Alloy is a somewhat experimental language, this means it can and probably will change at any point, be it a small change, or a complete re-write.
-We consider this to be unlikely, but it's still something to consider.

 ## Building
 If you want to try out Alloy yourself, clone the repository, compile it, and add `bin/alloyc` to your path.
 You can